-Fall II Term MBA 580
+Fall II Term

-inti daddidii to i nopamo datared (0) MBA 581 International Management (3) During this term, students travel with faculty to a foreign countr y (Costa Rica in 2012) to meet with business execu itives and tour their facilities.
-Durir ig the first two teri ms, students will complete five modu ıles in ethics, lead lership, business law, innovation an d cultural compe etency.
+MBA 580 Introduction to Hispanic Cultures (3) MBA 581 International Management (3) During this term, students travel with faculty to a for- eign countr y (Costa Rica in 2012) to meet with busi- ness execu itives and tour their facilities.
+Durin g the first two teri ms, students will complete five modu les in ethics, leadership, business law, innovation and cul- tural compe etency.